Lasagne are the quintessence of Italian cuisine. Let's start a culinary journey to discover history and curiosities of this popular Sunday dish.

 - Extra virgin olive oil, salt and pepper

-If you don’t want to prepare the lasagna sheets at home, just buy at least a pack of egg lasagna sheets weighing at least 400g.
+According to tradition, lasagne are made with fresh handmade pasta sheets, but If you don’t want to lose your time, just buy at least a pack of dry egg lasagna sheets (about) 400 g.

 Once you have finished alternating the layers, cover everything with a generous sprinkling of grated Parmesan, which will crunch marvellously in the oven.